-Make sure the main trail to El Trifinio is open to the public
+4. Make sure the main trail to El Trifinio is open to the public.

-To make sure that the trail to El Trifinio is open during your visit; you can call MARN at (503)2132-6276 and ask them about it.
+To ensure that the trail to El Trifinio is open during your visit, you can call MARN at (503)2132-6276 and ask them about it.

-The four tips or recommendations mentioned here are a collection of what others have said about the park.
-The number one on the list, can’t be ignored, if you don’t have a permit, you will not be able to enter the park.
+The four tips or recommendations mentioned above are a collection of what others have said about the park.
+However, the number one on the list can’t be ignored.
+If you don’t have a permit, you will not be able to enter the park.

 Accommodations at Montecristo National Park.

-Accommodations outside the park are basically non-existing; the only one I was able to found was the Hostal of Metapan.
+Accommodations outside the park are basically non-existing; the only one I found was the.

-In summary, if you like nature, pure air, crystal clear rivers, bird watching, hiking, photography, and other outdoor activities; a trip to Montecristo National Park in El Salvador is obligatory.
+If you like nature, clear air, crystal clear rivers, bird watching, hiking, nature photography, and other outdoor activities.
+A trip to Montecristo National Park in El Salvador is obligatory.

-All the activities at this National park have to do with ecotourism.
-At Montecristo, you can be as active as you want to be; you can be energetic and hike to El Trifinio, or unwind and appreciate the astonishing Flora and Fauna, found all over the park.
+At Montecristo, you can be as active as you want to be.
+You can be active and hike to El Trifinio or unwind and appreciate the fantastic Flora and Fauna found all over the park.

-Montecristo offers an astonishing setting for visitors to enjoy plenty of Flora and Fauna, in addition to fantastic hiking.
+Montecristo offers a spectacular setting for visitors to enjoy plenty of Flora and Fauna, in addition to fantastic hiking.